7ammad/loveable-takeone-build/LOVEABLE_START_PROMPT.md

-# 🎭 TakeOne UI Development - Loveable Start Prompt
+# 🎭 TakeOne UI Development - Loveable Next Steps Prompt

 ## 🚀 **IMMEDIATE ACTION REQUIRED**

-You are tasked with building the complete UI for **TakeOne**, Saudi Arabia's premier casting marketplace platform.
-This is an enterprise-grade application that connects talent with casting opportunities while ensuring trust, security, and compliance with Saudi regulations.
+You are tasked with building the **remaining UI components** for **TakeOne**, Saudi Arabia's premier casting marketplace platform.
+The landing page is already complete and functional.
+Now we need to build the core application features.

 ## 📋 **WHAT YOU NEED TO DO**